Roofing Contractor in Pennsboro, WV

 Serving Pennsboro and the Surrounding Area

 Pennsboro's residential market holds 439 occupied housing units, and 82.0% of those are owner-occupied.
 Roof condition falls on owners.
 When a failed flashing joint or a saturated deck board turns into interior damage, the repair bill belongs to the person on the deed, not a landlord or a management company.
-Platinum Home Exteriors covers Pennsboro and the surrounding Ritchie County area as part of a regional service territory based out of Moundsville, WV.
+Platinum Home Exteriors covers Pennsboro and the surrounding Ritchie County area as part of a regional service territory based out of Our Moundsville, WV roofing services.

 Pennsboro structures have a median year built of approximately 1947, placing the average home at roughly 79 years old as of 2026.
 Age is concentrated at the older end.
 With 46% of all units predating 1940 and less than 2% built after 2000, the housing profile here skews much older than the median suggests, and a large portion of those roofs are working through their second or third replacement cycle on original Victorian-era decking.
 Platinum can determine whether a repair extends what is still working or a full replacement is the better investment.